 Robots and artificial intelligence continue to develop.
 Due to technological progress, experts are already discussing the extinction of some professions, including technical ones.

 Accountants, bookkeeping, data entry, assembly, and factory workers are among the jobs AI will replace in the nearest future.

 Despite everything announced by the companies below, that they are here to help workers to make their work easier, they may simply replace them with robots.

-Boston Dynamics’ New Robot has a Warehouse Job
+Boston Dynamics’ New Robot has a Warehouse Job.

 Office jobs at risks: UiPath Closes $750 Million in Series F Funding

 The UiPath company was founded in 2005 as a small Microsoft and Google subcontractor.
 Today UioAth is a 35 billion dollar value IT business.
-The company develops advanced software for businesses that use AI-powered computer bots to automate specific clerical works.
+The company develops advanced software for businesses that use AI-powered computer bots to automate specific clerical work.
 Software features range from a paper document, photo, or PDF data extraction to filling out forms and database updating.

 Which soft skills to develop?

 The figure below, extracted from The Future of Jobs Report 2020, shows the top skills that employers are looking for.
 These include critical thinking, creativity and emotional intelligence, and problem-solving.